ASTRO logo

 Facts for Kids

-Theophrastus was a Greek philosopher and naturalist known as the 'Father of Botany' for his pioneering works on plants and their classification.
+Theophrastus was an ancient Greek philosopher and naturalist known for his pioneering studies in botany and ethics.

 main image